January 26, 2009 - Navigating CMAS

 Callis Provides Critical Communications at the University of Mobile During Hurricane Gustav

-Service Partnership with Velleros Delivers Mass Notification and Emergency Alerting Capability for Campuses and Government Entities.
+Service Partnership with Velleros Delivers Mass Notification and Emergency Alerting Capability for Campuses and Government Entities

-As Hurricane Gustav was wearing down on the Gulf coast, Callis Communications provided real-time mass notification service for the students, faculty, parents, and other interested parties at the University of Mobile.
-The critical alerting system allowed school officials to keep constituents informed with the latest storm information as well as the impact to campus services during the important period.
 Partnering with Velleros, Inc., an emerging supplier of high capacity network-aware content notification solutions, Callis Communications is able to provide this emergency alerting to educational institutions, government entities, and key enterprise customers across the nation.
-University of Mobile President Mark Foley commented, “During this dire emergency, it was essential that our officials be able to send real-time direction and information to the impacted parties.
-Working with Callis and Velleros has provided this all-important capability to the University to help us protect our community.”
+Dean Parker, CEO of Callis Communications commented, “During this dire emergency, it was essential that school officials be able to send real-time direction and information to the impacted parties.
+Working with Velleros has provided this all-important capability to the University to help us protect our community.
+We are pleased to be providing this vital service for all of our regional clients.
+The partnership with Velleros enables us to better serve our community for years to come.”

 The Velleros solution allows carriers to offer hosted mass notification services to their customers.
-The Velleros Aggregation and Syndication Technology (VASTtm) platform provides a push-notification engine for administrators to create alerts for targeted constituents including educational institutions, government entities, and emergency responders.
+The Velleros Aggregation and Syndication Technology (VAST™) platform provides a push-notification engine for administrators to create alerts for targeted constituents including educational institutions, government entities, and emergency responders.
 This capability includes instant dial-out conferencing and IVR polling for time sensitive situations to ensure the community remains responsive when emergencies occur.

 About Callis Communications:

 Founded in Mobile AL in 1999 as Allpage, Callis Communications is a leading facilities-based Competitive Local Exchange Carrier providing hosted, fully-managed IP telephony services to small and medium-sized businesses and organizations on the Gulf Coast.
-Callis’ solutions include hosted PBX, local and long distance phone service, data backup, server collocation, domain, email, and website hosting, and outsourced IT management.
+Callis� solutions include hosted PBX, local and long distance phone service, data backup, server collocation, domain, email, and website hosting, and outsourced IT management.

 About Velleros, Inc.